Dan Finnen

 If you’re interested in really getting back to the roots of 35mm and want a manual focus camera, something like the Nikon F3 will do a better job of scratching that itch.

 The Nikon N90s was designed to get out of your way and do its job, and it still does so marvelously decades later.
-This camera once cost hundreds of dollars, so it’s a downright steal at today’s used prices.
+This camera once cost many hundreds of dollars, so it’s a downright steal at today’s used prices.

 The best place to find the Nikon N90s online is at eBay.
 Using this affiliate link helps me keep this site online without annoying banner ads, thank you!